The Woman Who Helped Change How Hurricanes Are Named

 Throughout most of history, before such a system existed, what experts called hurricanes varied widely.
 In the 18th and 19th centuries, some storms were named for the geographic locations they hit, while others were named for the saint's feast day on which they made landfall, as was the case with 1876's San Felipe hurricane.
 There were at least two in the 19th century named after specific men.
 The 1834 "Padre Ruiz" hurricane hit the Dominican Republic on the same day as the burial of a beloved priest of that name, while "Saxby's Gale," which hit Canada in 1869, was named for the British naval lieutenant said to have predicted the exact day the storm would hit.

-The origins of the modern naming system are often traced to the late-19th century Australian meteorologist Clement Wragge (known as "Wet Wragge" to some), who started out using letters of the Greek alphabet to keep track of hurricanees and then switched to popular girls' names in the South Pacific, according to the National Oceanic and Atmospheric Administration (NOAA).
+The origins of the modern naming system are often traced to the late-19th century Australian meteorologist Clement Wragge (known as "Wet Wragge" to some), who started out using letters of the Greek alphabet to keep track of hurricanes and then switched to popular girls' names in the South Pacific, according to the National Oceanic and Atmospheric Administration (NOAA).
 A section of Atlantic Hurricanes by Gordon E. Dunn and Banner I. Miller, quoted by the agency, claims that when Wragge didn't get a job he wanted as director of Australia's weather bureau, he sought revenge by naming hurricanes after the politicians who had not supported him.
 "By properly naming a hurricane, the weatherman could publicly describe a politician (who perhaps was not too generous with weather-bureau appropriations) as 'causing great distress' or 'wandering aimlessly about the Pacific,'" the authors note.

 Wragge's weather bureau would eventually close, but that wouldn't prevent his idea from striking a chord: decades later, author George Stewart took a page from Wragge for a bestselling novel.
 "In his 1941 novel Storm, a junior meteorologist named Pacific extratropical storms after former girlfriends," according to NOAA.
 "The novel was widely read, especially by US Army Air Forces and Navy meteorologists during World War II.
 When Reid Bryson, E.B.
 Buxton, and Bill Plumley were assigned to Saipan in 1944 to forecast tropical cyclones they decided to name them (à la Stewart) after their wives."